-OSD is a great addition to Multicopter FPV flying.
-In this article we will look into what an OSD is and the benefit of using it, how we connect OSD to our FPV system, and finally some of the options we have around OSD products and their features.
+OSD is a great addition to multicopter FPV flying.
+In this article we will look into what an OSD is and the benefits of using it.
+We will also cover how we connect an OSD to our FPV system, and finally we will go through a few popular OSD’s and the features they offer.

 What is OSD and the Benefits

-OSD is not necessary for FPV flying, but as you canimagine it’s tremendously useful.
-Most people at least get a simple OSD to display LiPo voltage to avoid over-discharging their batteries (as you fly further away voltage alarm is hard to hear).
+OSD is not necessary for FPV flying, but as you can imagine it’s a powerful tool.
+I recommend at least get a simple OSD to display battery voltage to avoid over-discharging your LiPo, because as you fly further away, the low voltage alarm is harder to hear.

-Types of data can be displayed by OSD
+The types of data can be displayed on OSD

-Here are some of the most common types of OSD data that are used in OSD.
+Here are some of the most common types of data that are displayed in an OSD.

-Depends on the type of OSD you have, this could be flight time (from the second the multicopter takes off), or powering time (from the second the quad is powered on).
-Some OSD’s even allow multiple multiple timers.
+Depending on the type of OSD you have, this could be “flight time” (from the second the multicopter is armed), or “on time” (from the second the quad is powered on).

-With current sensor you will be able to monitor how much current is being drawn from your LiPo battery, and the total mAh consumed during a flight.
+With a current sensor you will be able to monitor how much current is being drawn from your LiPo battery, and the total mAh consumed during a flight.
 As long as your current meter has been properly configured, the total “mAh drawn” is actually a more reliable indicator than voltage for determining how much of your battery capacity you have used.

-RSSI is the indication of your radio signal strength, usually displayed as percentage in OSD.
-The further you fly away the weaker the signal, with this info you know when you should head back.
+RSSI is the indication of your radio signal strength, usually displayed as a percentage in OSD.
+The further you fly away the weaker the signal will be, with this info you know when you should head back.

 Some OSD allows you to set up alarms, to alert you when critical values are reached, such as the battery voltage level, or RSSI being too low and so on.

 Shows the current flight mode of your quadcopter.
-It’s useful if you switched frequently between lots of flight modes like Loiter, manual or self-level mode, so you don’t get confused what mode you are on.
-You probably need to be able to connect your OSD to your flight controller’s serial port to get this feature.
+It’s useful if you switch frequently between flight modes like manual, self-level or loiter mode, so you don’t get confused what mode you are currently using.

-By using GPS, not only you get a coordinate of your drone, you also get altitude data (although it’s more accurate with barometer sensor or sonar sensor).
-Thanks to some clever calculations, you can also get the ground speed of your multicopter, the distance from the point where it launched, and home position (A graphical indication to which direction you should fly to get back, really helps with your orientation if you are lose)
+By using GPS, not only do you get the coordinates of your drone, you also get altitude data (although it’s more accurate with a barometer or sonar sensor).
+Thanks to some clever calculations, you can also get the ground speed of your multicopter, the distance from your take-off point, and home direction (A graphical indication to which direction you should fly back, a very helpful feature in case of loss of orientation)

 OSD Connection with Camera / VTX / Flight Controller

 - Hybrid type (can be connected to the FC or used as a standalone OSD)

 A standalone OSD doesn’t talk to the flight controller, and only connects between the camera and VTX.
-It might also connect to GPS/other sensors directly if it supports them.
+It might also connect to GPS and other sensors directly if supported.
 A good example would be the Skylark OSD (GPS/Current Sensor) or Super Simple OSD.

-FC dependant OSD relies on flight data from the flight controller, usually passed through serial port (RX / TX).
+FC dependent OSD’s rely on data supplied by the flight controller, they usually are passed through a serial port (RX / TX).
 On its own the OSD does nothing apart from overlaying text on the screen.
-The MinimOSD from Hobbyking is a good example (without any mod).
-One advantage of this type of OSD is, while OSD is getting flight data from the sensors on FC, the sensors can also be used by FC to assist flying.
-While in standalone OSD system, sensors/GPS connected to OSD cannot be used by flight controller.
+The MinimOSD from Hobbyking is a good example.
+One advantage of this type of OSD is, while OSD is getting flight data from the sensors on FC, the sensors can also be used by the FC to assist flying.
+A standalone OSD system, sensors/GPS connected to OSD are not shared with the flight controller.

-Hybrid type OSD can be used as a standalone OSD (but might be limited in functionality).
-It can also be connected to the flight controller for richer range of flight data.
+Hybrid type OSD can be used as a standalone OSD or connects to the flight controller for richer range of flight data.
 The MinimOSD with KV team Mod is a good example: when used as standalone, you can display RSSI and voltage.
 But when used with a flight controller with GPS connected, you can display flight mode, GPS data, altitude and so on.